MatchuC/matchup/index.md

 ---
 layout: default
 ---
+## Things about me!

+I am a graduate of Computer Engineering, driven by a deep passion for all things tech!
+From an early age, I've been fascinated by the inner workings of computers and how they shape our world.
+My journey has led me to explore various domains within IT, and I thrive on the challenge of turning complex problems into elegant solutions.

+During my college internship, I had the incredible opportunity to delve into the world of computer networking.
+This experience not only deepened my understanding of network architecture and protocols but also ignited my enthusiasm learning more and explore the vast area of networking.
+Working alongside industry professionals, I gained hands-on experience that has shaped my approach to problem-solving in the tech landscape.

-My passion really is about computers, with experience in computer engineering.
-Below are some of the projects I’ve developed, showcasing my skills and interests in various IT domains.
-Feel free to explore!
+Below are some of the exciting projects I’ve developed, each reflecting my skills, creativity, and commitment to innovation.
+I invite you to explore these projects and discover my journey in the ever-evolving tech landscape!

-## Projects
+## Some projects that I have done.

 ### 1. **HevAbi Coin** | ERC20 Token Web3 Website
 A web-based application for minting, staking, and withdrawing ERC-20 tokens.
 This project leverages **smart contracts** and is built using **HTML**, **Tailwind CSS**, and **Solidity**.